MAlexJ/example_springboot/events/application_event_synchronous/readme.md

    version, the event classes no longer need to extend the ApplicationEvent class

-2. The publisher should inject <b>org.springframework.context.ApplicationEventPublisher</b> or <b>implement
+2. The publisher should inject `ApplicationEventPublisher` or implement `ApplicationEventPublisherAware`
-   org.springframework.context.ApplicationEventPublisherAware</b>

 * inject org.springframework.context.ApplicationEventPublisher